devhawk/blog-posts/Posts/20071123-1623-afternoon-coffee-126/json-content.md

     I gotta say I feel for the guy.
 I mean, he had to go, but still.
 The Caps promoted the coach of their minor league team Bruce Boudreau.
-    Makes sense – the farm team is where you develop players, why not coaches to?
+    Makes sense – the farm team is where you develop players, why not coaches too?
 The team responded by beating the Flyers in overtime, though they did blow a 3 goal lead along the way.
 -   It won’t get them back in the national title hunt, but [thrashing ASU](http://scores.espn.go.com/ncf/recap?gameId=273260009) may earn